StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/about-key-performance-indicators.md

 ## Time to qualify (TTQ)

-The time it takes for your security team to analyze an alert and determine its validity—whether it's a true positive, a false positive, or requires further investigation.
+The time it takes for your security team to analyze an alert and determine whether it is a true positive or false positive, resulting in case closure or merging into an existing case.
 This metric helps measure the accuracy and speed of the qualification process.

 [Check the formula](key-performance-indicators-formulas.md)

 ## Time to resolve (TTR)

-The time it takes to fully resolve an incident after it has been marked *In Progress*.
+The time it takes for your security team to fully resolve an incident after it has been marked *In Progress*.
 This includes investigation, remediation, and closure, indicating the efficiency of your incident response process.

 [Check the formula](key-performance-indicators-formulas.md)